 The largest Greek island is Crete, followed by Evvia, Lesvos and Rhodes.
 Divided into clusters, they are better known as the Sporades to the east, Cyclades to the south east, the Dodecanese over near Turkey, the Ionian Islands west of the mainland and the Argo-Saronic, tucked in the middle of them all.
 Ranging from the volcanic Santorini, the ancient mountainous hiking paths of Ithaca or Lefkada to the remote artists’ retreats of Skyros, you can sail, hike, hail or bike around them.
 Whichever you choose, each proffers its own mythical quality and epic experiences.

-Greece’s largest island packed with small communities and magnificent hiking landscapes.
-Such as the White Mountains, snow dusted until spring when they explode into a frenzy of wildflowers.
+Greece’s largest island is packed with small communities and magnificent hiking landscapes, such as the White Mountains, snow dusted until spring when they explode into a frenzy of wildflowers.
 The epic cleft of Samaria Gorge beckons hiking pilgrims annually.
 Throw in the island’s superb food, beaches and history, from the Minoan Palace of Knossos to memories of Venetian, Byzantine, Moorish and Ottoman settlers.

-The seriously sensual cluster make for many a ship ahoy, as this is sailing central.
-However, most islands also offer spectacular hiking landscapes.
+This seriously sensual cluster makes for many a 'ship ahoy!' as this is sailing central.
+However, most Cyclades Islands also offer spectacular hiking landscapes.
 Walk to the Cyclades’ highest peak, Zas on Naxos, or its orchard-filled Tragea Valley.
 Traverse the unforgettable volcanic caldera on Santorini, or ancient paths across Paros and Syros.
 Bring binoculars and bathing suits; coves and dolphins are omnipresent.

 At over 100km² and with 3,000 residents, Ithaca isn’t tiny but this legendary home of Homer’s Odysseus is worth the journey.
 Vathi, the main town, is a traditional, waterfront treat, with summer sailors competing for moorings.
 The only dilemma is choosing which beach to go to.
 Gorgeous shingle coves such as Gidaki which, like many, is only accessible by boat.
 Or Filiatro, where olive trees dip down to proffer shade.